umbraco/UmbracoDocs/Getting-Started/Setup/Upgrading/upgrading-to-v8.md

 ![Content is on 8.1](images/content-on-8.1.png)

 :::note
 Please be aware this is just a content migration.
 If you go to the frontend after doing this nothing will work.
-You will need to do all templates and implementation work again!
+You will need to create all templates and other implementation again!
 :::